-On the graphic design front, Stevan Allred's collection of linked short stories, A Simplified Map of the Real World, was published in September by Forest Avenue Press.
-You can check out my cover design on my illustration page here.
-The book is available all over the place, but my favorite place is here.
+On the graphic design front, Dan Berne's novel The Gods of Second Chances was published March 1st by Forest Avenue Press.
+You can check out my cover design on my FAP page here.

 And big news: Forest Avenue Press has been awarded an Oregon Literary Fellowship!
 Big congratulations to publisher Laura Stanfill.
 All the 2014 fellowship recipients are listed here.